 However, it’s also quite easy to sew them together using a simple single crochet stitch.
-You can go through all 4 loops, but I like the look of going through the Back loops only (the first loop and the last loop).
+You can go through all 4 loops, but I like the look of going through the Back Loops only.
 Be sure to put wrong sides together when doing this method.
+Because the square are facing inward, the back loops will be the loop closest to you and the loop farthest from you.
 It will be nice and flat on the front but the back with have a ridge where you have worked the sc, so if you prefer not to have that, be sure to work an invisible seam instead.

 Finish your blanket by working a simple sc border (or other border of your choice).